codewizard13/es6-chal-numincdec/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNU GPLv3 License.
+See [LICENSE.md](LICENSE.md) for more information.

 <!-- CONTACT -->